AlexPMenshikov/INIS/README.md

 ====
 My course work
 ====
-INIS was developted by Dmitry Coltacov 2010 SUSU
+INIS was developted by Coltacov A.V.
+2010 SUSU